Gayle Cook: Philanthropy

-Personal life
+Personal life and death

 Gayle Cook was married to William Cook from 1957 until his death in 2011.
 Their son, Carl Cook, succeeded William as CEO upon the latter's death.
 She also has a granddaughter.
-She has coauthored two books on local landmarks, A Guide to Southern Indiana (1972, with William Cook) and Monroe County in Focus (1990, with Diana Hawes and Will Counts).
+She co-authored two books on local landmarks, A Guide to Southern Indiana (1972, with William Cook) and Monroe County in Focus (1990, with Diana Hawes and Will Counts).

+In March 1989, Cook was kidnapped and held for ransom by a failing investment broker named Arthur Curry.
+He was apprehended 26 hours later.

+Cook died on August 17, 2025, at the age of 91.